The Lower Merion Soccer Club is the result of the merger of four small soccer

 runners-up in both the Indoor State Cup and the Outdoor State Cup.
 Both cups

-went to a very powerful Council Rock team.
+were won by a very powerful Council Rock team.

 The Outdoor State Cup game was a thriller.
 Council Rock was holding on to